AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

-* We also treat as decisions all the Boolean expressions that involve at least two operands (which we call :term:`complex Boolean expressions`), not only when used to direct some source control-flow oriented statement.
+* We also treat as decisions all the Boolean expressions that involve at least two operands (which we call :term:`complex Boolean expressions`), not only when used to direct some conditional control-flow oriented statement.
 For example, we consider that::

     X := A and then not B;